Wildlife Habitat Assesment Program: Laws and Regulations Applicable to TPWD Review

 Please note that project review by the TPWD Wildlife Habitat Assessment (WHAB) Program does not satisfy requirements for formal or informal consultation with or permitting by the U.S. Fish and Wildlife Service (USFWS), National Marine Fisheries Service, or other federal agencies.

 In accordance with the Endangered Species Act (ESA) of 1973, the project proponent must determine whether or not the project would affect a federally-protected species.
 This includes those species and habitats listed as threatened or endangered under the ESA.
 The USFWS has jurisdiction over federally-listed species.
 If federally-listed species would be affected by the proposed project, then consultation with the USFWS would be necessary.
-Federally listed species by county may be found at USFWS Southwest Region Ecological Services.
+Federally listed species by county may be found on the USFWS Information, Planning and Conservation System (IPAC).
 The USFWS Ecological Services Offices in Texas have responsibility for projects in your area and can provide information on species federally-listed as endangered or threatened.
 Contact information may be found at USFWS Texas Field Offices.